bbauska/W3Cx-2of5/README.md

 reference to a page like this "page2.html", we're actually going to enter a location of a page or a site.

-So here and this "Remember to Always Be Learning", I'm going to hyperlink "Always Be learning" and take us somewhere we can maybe take a course.
+Here and this "Remember to Always Be Learning", I'm going to hyperlink "Always Be learning" and take us somewhere we can maybe take a course.